tomaszzozo/Triangles-visible-area-sorting/Readme.md

 ### point.h/cpp

 These files contain Point structure made for storing information about a particular point.
-It can hold triangles verticies but also observation point and 3d coordinates in general.
+It can hold triangle's verticies but also observation point and 3d coordinates in general.

 ### myExtentions.h